-According to Nepal census 2001 specified 103 distinct castes and ethnic groups including an "unidentified group".
+According to Nepal, census 2001 specified 103 distinct castes and ethnic groups including an "unidentified group".
 The identified major ethnic groups are Chhetri 15.8%, Brahmin or Bahun 12.7%, Magar 7.1%, Tharu 6.8%, Tamang 5.6%, Newar 5.5%, Muslim 4.3%, Kami 3.9%, Rai 2.7%, Gurung 2.5%, and Damai/Dholi 2.4%.
 The remaining 92 caste/ethnic groups (including the world-famous Sherpa) each constitute less than 2 % of the population.
-Different ethnic group has own languages and customs.
+The different ethnic group has own languages and customs.

 Brahmins are the priestly class of Indo-Aryan origin, also known as Bahuns, occupying the highest position in the Hindu hierarchy.
 They are said to have come to Nepal from different parts of India.
 Today, they are found in every part of Nepal and have taken up different occupations.

-Chhetris, who look like the Brahmins also have an Indo-Aryan origin, have been traditionally classified as warriors and administrators.
+Chhetris, who look like the Brahmins and also have an Indo-Aryan origin, have been traditionally classified as warriors and administrators.
 They are recognized for their bravery and administrative skills.
-Today, they are proportionately distributed in almost all the parts of Nepal.
+Today, they are proportionately distributed in almost all parts of Nepal.
 They have been working in different fields.
 They are said to have originally come from northern India during and after the time of Lord Buddha.
 The Khas are generally regarded as Bahuns and Chhetris who set up their own kingdoms in the past in the far-western parts of Nepal.

 Nepal has a population of more than 25 million consisting of more than 100 ethnic groups having different cultures and spoken languages.
 The distribution of the different ethnic groups reflects the geographical diversity of the country.
-The majority of Nepal's population is of indo-Aryan origin, the remaining are of Tibetan and Bhotia, inhabitants of northern Nepal and Mongoloid inhabitants of the central belt.
+The majority of Nepal's population is of Indo-Aryan origin, the remaining are of Tibetan and Bhotia, inhabitants of northern Nepal, and Mongoloid inhabitants of the central belt.